Andy-J-marshall/stanningley-bowls/README.md

 Add a dropdown item for the new year in the `yearSelectDropdown.js` component.

 If there are any new teams added, update the `teamTabs.js`, `playerStatsTeams.js`, `teamStats.js`, and `teamInfo.js` components.
 Ensure any null checks are added for each new team so the components continue to work for previous years.
-Does the `gamesPerMatch` for the new league need updating (the default is 8)?

 Add fixtures to Google calendar for all teams.